JasonBenn/nips-scraper/abstracts.md

 ### #175: The Numerics of GANs
+_Lars Mescheder,  Sebastian Nowozin,  Andreas Geiger_

+In this paper, we analyze the numerics of common algorithms for training Generative Adversarial Networks (GANs).
+Using the formalism of smooth two-player games we analyze the associated gradient vector field of GAN training objectives.
+Our findings suggest that the convergence of current algorithms suffers due to two factors: i) presence of eigenvalues of the Jacobian of the gradient vector field with zero real-part, and ii) eigenvalues with big imaginary part.
+Using these findings, we design a new algorithm that overcomes some of these limitations and has better convergence properties.
+Experimentally, we demonstrate its superiority on training common GAN architectures and show convergence on GAN architectures that are known to be notoriously hard to train.

 ### #176: Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search
 _Luigi Acerbi,  Wei Ji Ma_